syseleven/grav-docs-syseleven-stack/pages/02.Documentation/07.images/default.en.md

 You can view and manage images both via the OpenStack API, as well as using the [Dashboard (GUI)](https://dashboard.cloud.syseleven.net).

-## Provided Images
+## Available Images

+### SysEleven Images

 Images with the description **sys11 optimized** are built, optimized, tested and fully supported by SysEleven.
+Apart from building images from scratch SysEleven adjusts the file system alignment to work best with the underlying storage system.

+### Standard Images

+Apart from building optimized images we also provide standard images from their original sources.
-Standard cloud images from their original source are supported with best effort only.
+Standard cloud images are supported with best effort only.

+### Image List

 Distro           | Name                             | Description                               | Supported   |
 -----------------|----------------------------------|-------------------------------------------|-------------|